-The Green Mountain Grills TREK is a portable pellet cooker that operates on 12 volts direct current that can be supplied by an AC power supply or directly from a vehicle’s cigarette lighter or battery.
+The Green Mountain Grills TREK Prime is a portable pellet cooker that operates on 12 volts direct current that can be supplied by an AC power supply or directly from a vehicle’s cigarette lighter or battery.
 It is small and light enough for tailgating but large enough to be useful on the back patio.

-The TREK goes a step further than the standard pellet grill.
+The TREK Prime goes a step further than the standard pellet smoker.
 It has Bluetooth and Wi-Fi connectivity that allows the user to monitor and control the unit via a smartphone app.
-Let the cold winds bluster and blow—you can stay warm and cozy inside while TREK takes care of business.
+Let the cold winds bluster and blow—you can stay warm and cozy inside while TREK Prime takes care of business.
 The app, available for both Apple and Android operating systems, also allows the user to configure and calibrate the smoker’s electronic controls.

-The TREK’s dimensions are 24 inches high x 32 inches wide x 16 inches deep.
+The TREK Prime’s dimensions are 24 inches high x 32 inches wide x 16 inches deep.
 The cooker is built solidly, as evidenced by its weight of 63 pounds.
 Handles on each side allow a reasonably strong person to pick up and carry the unit, although two persons would be preferable.
 The hopper that supplies the wood pellets is on the left side.
 The electronics, the fan, and the pellet feed auger are in the same housing as the hopper.

 The pellet hopper will hold nine pounds of wood pellets.
 Green Mountain sells pellets in four different blends of wood offering a selection of smoke profiles.
 You can use other manufacturers’ pellets provided that they are intended for cooking and use hardwoods.
 (The user is cautioned to avoid fuel intended for home heating as it will likely contain harmful additives not found in food grade wood pellets.)

-My one gripe with TREK is the lack of an easy way to change the pellet type.
-Many pellet grills, including Green Mountain’s full size models, have a pellet clean-out door or chute to easily empty the hopper.
-With TREK you pretty much have to go into the hopper and scoop or vacuum out the existing fuel; there is no way to purge the hopper if you want to change the wood blend.
+My one gripe with TREK Prime is the lack of an easy way to change the pellet type.
+Many pellet smokers, including Green Mountain’s full size models, have a pellet clean-out door or chute to easily empty the hopper.
+With TREK Prime you pretty much have to go into the hopper and scoop or vacuum out the existing fuel; there is no way to purge the hopper if you want to change the wood blend.

 Like what you’re reading?
 Click here to get Smoke Signals, our free monthly email that tells you about new articles, recipes, product reviews, science, myth-busting, and more.
 Be Amazing!